suyog46/suyog46/README.md

 - 👋 Hi, I’m @suyog46
-- 👀 I’m interested in learning new things.
+- 👀 I love learning new things.
+- I get curious to dive more into the topic:)

 <!---
 suyog46/suyog46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.